 Tier One includes the most common and familiar of the attribute groups—demographic, socioeconomic, and product usage.

-- Brand affinity / Product usage: Consumers who exhibit a brand affinity or actual product usage are segmented on the basis of their behavior.
-This makes brand affinity and product usage one of the strongest categories to use when developing market segments.
-This is why inbound marketing works as well as it does—essentially, the consumer creates his / her own segment through their inbound marketing activity.
+Consumers who exhibit a brand affinity or actual product usage are segmented on the basis of their behavior.
+This makes brand affinity and the product's usage one of the strongest categories to use when developing market segments.
+This is why inbound marketing works as well as it does—essentially, consumers create their own segments through their inbound marketing activity.

 Market Segmentation: Tier Two

-- Generation: This category includes attributes related to a specific identifiable generation cohort group.
+This category includes attributes related specifically to an identifiable generation cohort group.
 Segmentation by generation addresses similarities in people who are born in the same time period.
 These generation cohorts tend to exhibit an orientation to life that has been (or is) strongly influenced by the economic, technological/scientific, political, educational, and political experiences they have shared.

-- Geodemographics: This category includes attributes that combine geography and demographics which may cluster into identifiable groups.
+This category includes attributes that combine geography and demographics, which may cluster into identifiable groups.
 Segmentation based on geodemographic strategies tends to be implemented through commercial software packages developed for this purpose.
 This category of attributes is best when combined with other segmentation strategies.

-- Benefits Sought: This category of attributes is related to the benefits that consumers seek when they shop for products and services.
+This category of attributes is related to the benefits that consumers seek when they shop for products and services.
 The benefits that consumers seek can vary widely depending on what they want to buy.
 Brand loyalty, brand affinity, and consumer brand attitude cannot be measured collectively.
 Rather, these attributes may be brand-specific, or maximally, categorically specific.
-For instance, a consumer may shop thrift stores for clothing or household goods, but exclusively shop for food at expensive, organic food markets.
+For instance, a consumer may shop thrift stores for clothing or household goods but exclusively shop for food at expensive, organic food markets.